idanshal/sb-todo-app-tdp/README.md

 Adding the `@Valid` annotation on method parameters and fields tells Spring that we want a method parameter or field to be validated.

+Using those annotations, we can validate a RestController user input.
+There are three things we can validate for any incoming HTTP request: Request body, Path variables, Query parameters.

 - Add the spring-boot-starter-validation dependency to the pom.xml
 - Add validation annotations to the TodoRequest class
   - title should not be null or empty and also should have a min length of 3 and a max length of 100